 Unfortunately our projects are still in development and we are therefore unable to share details at this time.

 We are particularly interested in targets which are supported by robust evidence linking them to psychiatric disorders in humans.
 The following publications highlight some examples of the type of research we are interested in.

 A – Yes.
-The third call for proposals will launch in January 2021.
 We plan to run 2-4 calls per year.

 A – To be fair to all applicants, we cannot provide specific feedback, unless in the context of a full scope assessment of a submitted application.
 For general enquiries related to the Terms and Conditions, please get in touch using the contact form.

 A – No. At this point, we are looking for a high-level proposal which will be assessed primarily on scientific merit.
 If a proposal is deemed to be in scope, it will progress to the next stage, during which the Programme Manager and Partners will conduct initial due diligence to assess the novelty and feasibility of the target.
 Eligible proposals will be submitted to the Scientific Committee for consideration, after which a high-level project and financial plan will be developed in collaboration with the Programme Manager, partner organisations and PI with input from the Psychiatry Consortium members.